 2.3 Statement on Academic Freedom

 The following is the AAUP Statement of Principles on Academic Freedom and Tenure.
 For further information on academic freedom, refer to the Policy Documents and Reports published by the AAUP.
+Augsburg will be guided by the principles of academic freedom set out by the AAUP, to the extent consistent with the mission and principles that are fundamental to Augsburg’s mission and subject to any limitations and/or applications described in this Faculty Handbook or in other policies promulgated by faculty and the University.

 AAUP Statement of Principles on Academic Freedom